UltraCart/sdk_samples/php/storefront/README.md

-*The StoreFrontApi isn't really a public API*.
+*The StoreFrontApi is an internal API*.

 The StoreFront API is a publicly available, but it was written for internal use.
 A few years ago, UltraCart decided to make our REST API our centerpiece and started